Wood table finishes: Oil-Wax vs. Lacquer - Which is Better?

 Wood is a classic that never goes out of style.

 The finish you choose affects more than just the look of your table.
 It influences its durability, everyday care and how comfortable it is to use, all in line with your habits and lifestyle.
-Oil-wax and lacquer protect wood in completely different ways, so it’s worth knowing the key differences before deciding.
+Oil-wax and lacquer protect wood in completely different ways, so it is worth knowing the key differences before deciding.

 Oil-wax - how does it work?

 Oil-wax penetrates deep into the wood and protects it from within while also creating a thin, breathable layer on the surface.
-The wood keeps its natural character — its texture, warmth to the touch and authentic feel.
+The wood retains its natural character - its texture, warmth to the touch and authentic feel.

 Pros: